 Kingston University offers a variety of courses at undergraduate, postgraduate and foundation degree level.
 These courses are focused on giving students the professional knowledge and real skills needed to start a successful career after graduating.

-There are five faculties at Kingston University: the Faculty of Art, Design and Architecture; the Faculty of Arts and Social Sciences; Faculty of Business and Law; Faculty of Health, Social Care and Education; Faculty of Science, Engineering and Computing.
+There are five faculties at Kingston University: the Faculty of Art, Design & Architecture; the Faculty of Arts and Social Sciences; Faculty of Business and Law; Faculty of Health, Social Care and Education; Faculty of Science, Engineering and Computing.

 Library, IT and study facilities

 We have learning resources centres (LRCs) at each of our campuses.
 These offer a wide range of services including photocopying, scanning and printing, digital media viewing and listening facilities with screens and headphones, as well as spaces where you can prepare and practice presenting work.
 All our LRCs have late opening hours (usually until 9pm) and at our Penrhyn Road and Kingston Hill campuses they are open 24 hours, even over the weekend.

 We have over 3,000 open access computers and a laptop loans service available to everyone across the University.
 When you’re not on campus our ‘My Desktop Anywhere’ service gives virtual access to your desktop wherever, whenever.
 The University provides free fast Wi-Fi access across the whole University including halls of residence.

 At our Student Life Centre you will find a number of key student support services – accommodation, money advice, disability support and student funds – all in one place.
 All prospective and current Kingston University students can access the full range of services on offer.
 The Student Life Centre is open Monday to Friday during University term time and during vacations.